 This Magento Order to NetSuite Order Add data flow automatically exports 'order' information from Magento 2 to NetSuite.
-For example, when an Order is created in Magento 2, the order data is imported into NetSuite automatically by the connector.
-You can customize the pre-built data flow from the advanced settings section.
+For example, when an Order is created in Magento 2, the order data is imported into NetSuite automatically by the Integration App.
+You can customize the pre-built data flow from the settings section.

 - Orders: Orders can be imported after a certain date and/or with a specific standard or custom order status in Magento 2.

 - Variances in taxes/discounts/ shipping costs/order totals between NetSuite and Magento 2 are reported on the sales order.